denniscwylie/sarks/README.md

 ```

 I recommend reading through the example and running the commands
-contained within individually at the shell script as you get to them.
+contained within individually at the command line as you get to them.

 ### Mo 2015 downstream example